yaronbay/project-turtlebot3-mapping-and-navigating/README.md

-this project is about mapping and navigating in a map with obsticales in this project i use the turtulebot3 (waffle model) package via ros2 humble distribution and gazebo fortress for more information about turtlebot3: https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/ u have use the skelaton to this package and created/added/edited/deleted files so the package can execute the assingment
+this project is about mapping and navigating in a map with obsticales in this project i use the turtulebot3 (waffle model) package via ros2 humble distribution and gazebo fortress for more information about turtlebot3:

+https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/

+i have used the skelaton to this package and created/added/edited/deleted files so the package can execute the assingment

 requirments:
 ros2 humble - https://docs.ros.org/en/humble/Installation.html